 While the wealthy had their expensive garages, middle-class owners opted for a more economical route – the small portable garage available by mail-order and made of sheet metal or prefabricated wooden sections with seams covered by vertical battens.
-These portable ones measured nine feet in width, 15 feet in length, and over nine feet in height … and basically accommodated just one car.
-The garages were ideal for renters and vacationers who could efficiently move their car with them when they left home.
+These portable ones measured nine feet in width, 15 feet in length, and over nine feet in height — and basically accommodated just one car.
+The garages were ideal for renters and vacationers who could efficiently move their vehicles when they left home.

-There were also some automobile owners who began attaching the garage to the home as a wing and had doors that opened directly into service areas of the house.
-By 1910, attached garages were very much in the picture; and by the mid-1920s, the demand was high among potential home buyers who wanted a functional and attractive garage.
+Some automobile owners began attaching the garage to the home as a wing and had doors that opened directly into service areas of the house.
+By 1910, attached garages were very much in the picture; and by the mid-1920s, the demand was high among potential homebuyers who wanted a functional and attractive garage.

-It wasn’t long before architects and designers began incorporating the garage into a home’s design.
-And more homes featured attached garages that were accessed from the front façade, the side of the home, or by going under the home’s main floor.
+It wasn't long before architects and designers began incorporating the garage into a home's design.
+And more homes featured attached garages that were accessed from the front facade, the side of the house, or by going under the home's main floor.

-While there are challenges presented by a side-entry garage, they are fewer than the benefits – and think about the amazing curb appeal and lasting first impression of a clean and uncluttered front of the house.
+While a side-entry garage presents challenges, they are fewer than the benefits – and think about the fantastic curb appeal and lasting first impression of a clean and uncluttered front of the house.